-• and any health conditions for which you are receiving medical attention Your doctor will also examine your skin in and around the treatment area, and may take photos.
+• and any health conditions for which you are receiving medical attention Your doctor will also examine your skin in and around the treatment area and may take photos.
 The treatment area will be cleaned and prepared with a cleansing agent.
 Your doctor may use a pen to mark your face in the planned areas of injection.

 Injections may cause some pain during and after the procedure.
 Your doctor will discuss different options for pain management with you.
-RHA® 4 contains an anesthetic medicine (lidocaine) to help reduce injection site pain.
-This pain is temporary, and usually lessens within a few minutes.
-To prevent or reduce pain from the injection, your doctor may use ice packs, or other anesthetic, both before and after the injection.
+RHA® 2 Mepi contains an anesthetic medicine (mepivacaine) to help reduce injection site pain.
+This pain is temporary and usually lessens within a few minutes.
+To prevent or reduce pain from the injection, your doctor may use ice packs, or another anesthetic, both before and after the injection.

-RHA® 4 is slowly injected into the facial skin in small amounts until your doctor sees the desired result which creates a more youthful appearance of the face.
+RHA® 2 Mepi is slowly injected into the facial skin in small amounts until your doctor sees the desired result which creates a more youthful appearance of the face.
 For most patients, the procedure only takes 15-30 minutes.

 Once your doctor has finished injecting the treatment area, he/she may gently massage your face to help smooth and distribute the gel evenly.
 Your doctor may also apply an ice pack to help decrease swelling and pain.

-The amount of RHA® 4 used depends on the depth of your wrinkles and your treatment goals.
+The amount of RHA[®] 2 Mepi used depends on the depth of your wrinkles and your treatment goals.
 The right amount to be injected will be decided by your doctor during the procedure.
-Injection of additional RHA® 4 (touch-up treatment) may be needed 2 to 4 weeks after initial treatment to achieve the desired aesthetic outcome.
-In the clinical study, 27% of the patients received a touch-up treatment 2 weeks after initial treatment to achieve their desired results.
-Your doctor will decide how much RHA® 4 is needed for the touch-up treatment.
+Injection of additional RHA[®] 2 Mepi (touch-up treatment) may be needed 2 to 4 weeks after the initial treatment to achieve the desired aesthetic outcome.
+In the long-term clinical study with RHA[®] 2, 64% of the patients received a touch-up treatment 2 weeks after initial treatment to achieve their desired results.
+Your doctor will decide how much RHA[®] 2 Mepi is needed for the touch-up treatment.